• Skip to primary navigation

 Honey has been used as a sweetener for centuries, and it is prized for its unique flavor and health benefits.

-However, honey is also a versatile ingredient that can be substituted for other sweeteners in many recipes.
+However, honey is also a flexible ingredient that can be substituted for other sweeteners in many recipes.

 For example, honey can be used in place of cane syrup to add sweetness and depth of flavor to baked goods.